Mercedes-Benz in motorsport: Benz

-Karl Benz's company, Benz & Cie. built the "bird beaked", Blitzen Benz that set land speed records several times, reaching 228.1 km/h in 1911.
-That record gained that model the reputation of being faster than any other automobile—as well as any train or plane.
+In the 1908 French Grand Prix, Benz scored second and third behind the winning Mercedes.
+In that era, based on its Grand Prix cars but with an engine intended for airships, Benz also built the "bird beaked" Blitzen Benz that set land speed records several times, reaching 228.1 km/h in 1911.
+That record gained that model the reputation of being faster than any other vehicle including trains or planes.
 They constructed many aerodynamically designed race cars.
-Mercedes-Benz won the Elgin Trophy three consecutive years with driver Ralph DePalma (1912, 1913, 1914).